tazbiafatima/ML-Climate-Project-Fall2022/journal.md

 # Week 11: (Thanksgiving weekend)
 ## Where I'm at:
 Initial hypothesis was to build a prediction model.
 Streamlining it to perform causal inference of the immediate climate events on the floods.
 There are two dates standing out.
-Apply black-box LSTM for a bake-off with existing parameters.
 ## Challenges:
 Clean up causal inference implementation .
 ## What's next: